mor4thii/dotfiles/README.md

 My dotfiles shared between machines.
 This will generally produce a Catppuccin-themed workspace with the tools I use every day.

-The terminal emulator I use is Ghostty, the shell is zsh.
+The terminal emulator I use is alacritty, the shell is zsh.
 I opted out of oh-my-zsh in favor of having more control.
 Thus I use starship.rs as prompt and zap for plugin management.
 I currently migrate to neovim as my editor of choice.

 ## TODO